sparkney/danceguide/index.md

 <a name="elaborate_example"></a>
 # Elaborate example
-## Elaborate example
-### Elaborate example

 We don't really want any front-end code in the actions.
 That's where the business logic should be.
 Instead, we create a page component and an action that shows the page.
 The page is a little more complex, so we call is ComplexPage, and the action ShowComplexPage.
 No changes to the Controller.

 #### ComplexPage.java

 In this example, we are creating a new component, a responsive three colums page.
-Change browser width ans see what happens.

 ```java
 import com.sparkney.dance.core.*;